idrkanywayy/AI-Daydream-The-Clark-Metric/README.md

 * [ ] **ACTIVE TO-DO // PROJECT "FROM CHAOS":** Draft a comprehensive theoretical thought experiment detailing the mathematics of emergence—how absolute, universal structural order and logic naturally generate directly from chaotic states.
 (Theory of Everything/Non-Religious Philosophical Framework).

 ================================================================================
-*Copyright (c) 2026 Everett Clark.
+*Copyright (c) 2026 Eddie Clark.
 Distributed under the terms of the MIT License.*
 ================================================================================